khamacat/ICT2113_AnalysisReport/README.md

 # Team Repository

 This repository supports regulated-revision of requirements and safe-keeping until the final SRS template is ready.
-It is structured to align with CRaM principles (Contextually Relevant & Meaningful).

 ## Structure
 - **Assumptions/** – Notes on assumptions made during analysis.